-The subcutaneous layer protects the body and keeps it warm.
-It provides insulation and protection for vital tissues such as muscles, bones, blood vessels, and organs.
+The subcutaneous layer is the deepest skin layer.
+It protects a person’s body and keeps it warm.
+This layer also provides insulation and protection for vital tissues such as muscles, bones, and organs.

 This article looks at subcutaneous tissue, its functions, and conditions that can affect this essential skin layer.